Taskomater/tasker_config_utils/README.md

 There should be a way to export projects with only tasks, scenes and profiles referenced inside the same project only.
 This way each project 1, 2 and 3 can be exported separately and imported separately so that there aren't any conflicts when importing.
 The temporary missing references would not be that big of a problem as long as the projects containing the missing tasks, scenes and profiles are also imported next.

-Moreover, the order of the profiles and tasks in their respective tabs is not saved when sharing projects, atleast currently.
+Moreover, the order of the profiles and tasks in their respective tabs is not saved when sharing projects, at least currently.
 The order and id of profiles and tasks belonging to a project is saved in its `Project` node of the Tasker config file in the `<pids>` and `<tids>` tags respectively.
 When you export a `Project` XML file, the order is the same as the one in the Tasker config file.
 But when you import the XML file into a different device, the ids are changed for all profiles and tasks so that there is not any conflict with the ids already existing in the Tasker config of the device.
 Ideally new ids should be assigned in the same order as they exist in the `Project` XML file but there are not currently resulting in loss of sort order.

 It might be helpful if you upvoted the [Tasker Feature Request](https://tasker.helprace.com/i459-project-export-without-including-profiles-tasks-scenes-from-other-projects) for these issues if you think this is something you would like to have so that support for this can be added directly in Tasker and this potentially unsafe XML modification is not needed.
 João is already aware of this but its not a high priority feature for him currently.

-##### Usage:
+##### Help:

 ```
 tasker_config_utils convert_project command is used to convert a project into a non-standalone project \